canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 - The `drag.ghost()` method copies the elements being dragged and drags that instead.
 The `.ghost()` method returns the copied elements wrapped with jQuery.
-Add the `ghost` className to style the ghost elements like:
+Add the `ghost` className to style the ghost elements, like:

   ```js
   drag.ghost().addClass("ghost");
   ```

-- To add a method to a `DefineMap` just add a function to one of the properties passed to extend:
+- To add a method to a `DefineMap`, just add a function to one of the properties passed to extend:

   ```js